elb0/elb0.github.io/_posts/2018-08-30-phd-soundtrack.md

 > *You've got to bloody write to say*

-and it is a song exhorting you to disseminate findings through thesis writing.
+and it is a song exhorting you to disseminate findings through writing.
 Yay!

 [Full lyrics here.](https://genius.com/Supertramp-bloody-well-right-lyrics)